vippsas/vipps-episerver/README.md

 services.AddSingleton<IVippsPollingService, VippsPollingService>();
 ```

-It is important that IVippsOrderCreator is registered as a singleton.
+It is important that IVippsOrderSynchronizer, IVippsOrderProcessor and IVippsPollingService is registered as singletons.

 ### Fallback controller